j-stach/slouch/README.md

 Contains strong types for order-related messages and a simple client to send and receive them.

 ### WARNING: Work-in-progress
-`slouch` should be presumed experimental and non-functional until integration testing has been completed.
+This crate should be presumed experimental and non-functional until integration testing has been completed.
 If you are willing and able to assist with integration testing, please leave a response under [this issue](https://github.com/j-stach/slouch/issues/1).